nikol05nikolova/PolynomialCalculator/README.md

 7. Finding the greatest common divisor (GCD) of two polynomials using the Euclidean algorithm
 8. Application of Vieta's formulas
 9. Representation of a polynomial in terms of powers of (x + a)
 10. Factorization of polynomials (if possible) and extraction of all rational roots
+11. Finding the k-th derivative
-11. Implementation Details
+12. Implementation Details

 ## Technologies
 The project is fully written in C++.
 The following functionalities, helper classes, and libraries were used: